ceresBakalite/similarity/README.md

 Phonetic Pattern matching

-     A phonetic algorithm is a method for comparing strings by sound, specifically as pronounced in English, where differences in spelling can be overlooked
+     A phonetic algorithm is a method for comparing strings by sound, specifically as pronounced in English, where differences in spelling can be overlooked.

 **_Ref._** [Journal of Biomedical Semantics][]